 We may share information with third party service provider organisations that provide specific services on our behalf which enhance our products and your experience with us.
 These organisations act as a Data Processor under our instructions.
-They may process data securely outside of the EEA.
+They may process data securely outside of the UK and/or European Economic Area.
 Our Data Processors must also act to protect your privacy.

 We may share information with third party service providers who you have booked with or participated in an activity within the course of your use of our site.

 You have the following rights with respect to your personal information: